Accommodation in Zagreb is NOT INCLUDED in the fee. Accommodation IS ONLY INCLUDED in Zadar during the 3-day field trip.

-School will be happy to assist you in the process of finding a flat by providing helpful links to various rental agencies that offer short term apartment rental.
+The school will be happy to assist you in the process of finding a flat by providing helpful links to various rental agencies that offer short term apartment rental.
 Additionally, we created a Facebook page whose discussion section can be used to share experiences and/or flat share arrangements with your fellow ZSEM students and our summer school students from previous years.
-Prices of private accommodation in Zagreb vary depending of the city area, size and amenities that apartments include.
+Prices of private accommodation in Zagreb vary depending on the city area, size, and amenities that apartments include.

 PLEASE NOTE: If you should choose this option School holds no responsibility in finding and/or arranging private accommodation.
 This is solely up to you.